elasticio/elasticio.github.io/content/_guides/managing-flow-errors.md

 since: 20190924
 ---

-This document describes the most common errors that occur during Flow execution, and the general ways to fix them.
-You will find info on the following errors:
+This document describes the way to find errors that occur in your Flows, and deal with.

-- Component failed to start

--

--
+## Flow Errors

-To see the errors that occurred in your Flows, navigate to the Dashboard and click *Errors* tab:
+To see the list of errors, navigate to the Dashboard and click *Errors* tab:

 ![](/assets/img/integrator-guide/managing-flow-errors/Screenshot_1.png)

-You will see the list of errors by Flows, Flow authors, and time.
+This list allows you to address any error by Flows, Flow authors, and time.
+Let's take the first one and check it:

-## Component Failed to start

-Though there can be numerous reasons for this type of errors, but the approach to solving the problem is similar for all of them.
-It is hinted in the name of the error:

 ![](/assets/img/integrator-guide/managing-flow-errors/Screenshot_2.png)